 The EBP experience is designed to allow students to successfully complete pre-established objectives.
 Following completion of the project, each student is expected to submit a “portfolio” that reflects the outcomes of the experience.
 The portfolio should demonstrate completion of established objectives along with evidence of other activities in which the students were involved.
-All materials should be typed and incorporated in a sturdy, large “three ringed” notebook.
-The portfolio due date will be agreed upon by the EBP Course Coordinator and the student.
+The final portfolio should be submitted online via the D2L dropbox or other electronic means worked out with the instructor.
+The portfolio due date will be agreed upon by the EBP Course Instructor and the student.
 The portfolio should include:

 - Title Page

-- Students’ name, project name, EBP Course Coordinator’s name, and date of submission
+- Students’ name, project name, EBP Course Instructor’s name, and date of submission

 - Table of Contents